-Punctual attendance is required at all Medical Laboratory Science student laboratory sessions.
-If a student cannot attend due to illness, death of a family member, a personal emergency, or observance of a religious holiday, the student must notify either the instructor or the Department office (831-2849) of his/her absence prior to the start of the laboratory session.
-For observance of religious holidays, guidelines provided by the University administration will be followed to determine excused absences and make-up work.
-Failure to properly provide documentation of excused absence results in the same penalty as an unexcused absence.
-Authority for excusing class absences rests with the instructor who may request documentation.
-The student should be prepared to show documented evidence of illness (i.e., note from a physician or the Student Health Services verifying the student's illness) or of a serious emergency upon request.
-Upon the student's return to class, the student should consult the appropriate instructor to schedule make-up work.
-Please be aware that each laboratory requires meticulous preparation and many of the specimens and/or reagents used are unstable, thus making it difficult or impossible to re-create a laboratory session for a single student.
+Punctual attendance is required at all Medical and Molecular Sciences laboratory sessions.
+If a student cannot attend lab due to illness, death of a family member, or a personal emergency, the student must notify the lab instructor by email or phone prior to the start of lab.
+If he/she cannot be reached, notify the Department office (302-831-2849) prior to the start of the laboratory session.
+Except in cases of personal emergency, failure to email or call will result in a zero (0) for all laboratory activities performed that day.
+Authority for excusing class absences rests with the instructor who will typically request documentation.
+The student should be prepared to show documented evidence of illness (e.g., a note from a licensed clinician verifying the student's illness) or of a serious emergency upon request.
+Upon the student's return to campus, it is the student's responsibility to consult with the instructor to schedule a make-up time.
+Any make-up work must be completed within one week.
+Please be aware that each laboratory requires meticulous preparation and many of the specimens used are either fresh or unstable, thus making it difficult or impossible to completely recreate a laboratory session for a single student.
+It is each student's responsibility to complete all assignments.
+It is important to stress that full lab attendance is mandatory for success in each course.
+Only one (1) total absence (excused or unexcused) is considered reasonable.
+For students with approved DSS attendance accommodations, only two (2) total absences (excused or unexcused) are considered reasonable.